WED 7 — SUN 18 JUNE

 — Wu Tsang

-Commissioned by the Guggenheim, and touring from New York, Anthem is a large-scale sound and video collaboration between artist Wu Tsang and folk icon Beverly Glenn-Copeland.
+Commissioned by the Guggenheim Museum, New York in 2021 and adapted for Melbourne, Anthem is a large-scale sound and video collaboration between artist Wu Tsang and folk icon Beverly Glenn-Copeland.
 Together they tap into an anthemic energy that predates propaganda or nation building.
 Instead, the work evokes an earlier practice of spirituals—an oral tradition, originally passed from one slave generation to the next, that forms the root of most popular music.

 In Glenn’s words, music gives him a chance to connect to a “universal broadcast system” and feel messages sent by the universe.
 Now’s our chance to tune in.